karanrn/rest-api-python/README.md

-# ReST API implementation in Python
+# REST API implementation in Python
-An attempt to understand implmentation of a good ReST API using Python. <br>
+An attempt to understand implmentation of a good REST API using Python. <br>
-I have used flask microframework to implement the ReST API.
+I have used flask microframework to implement the REST API.

-## Good practices of ReST API
+## Good practices of REST API
 1. Use Nouns in URI
 2. Let HTTP Verb define Action
 3. Pagination